mcarvin8/xml-disassembler/CONTRIBUTING.md

 ## Branching

-Please either create a new feature branch on this repository or fork the repository before making changes.
+Please create a new feature branch before making changes.

 When your changes are ready for review, please create a Pull Request into the `main` branch on this repository.

+All feature branches will run the `Build` CI/CD workflow which will build and test (see `Testing` below) the code upon push.

 ## Testing